AnxiousCodeGeek/AnxiousCodeGeek/README.md

 # Welcome to AnxiousCodeGeek's GitHub! 🚀

-Hey! 👋 This is Fatima, the AnxiousCodeGeek, I'm a passionate learner in the vast world of coding and all things Python, and eager to connect with fellow coders, share experiences, and embark on this coding journey together! <span style="font-size:1.5em;">🐍✨</span>
+Hey! 👋 This is Fatima, the AnxiousCodeGeek, I'm a passionate learner in the vast world of coding.
+I am also a Data enthusiast diving into and exploring the world of data.
+I am also a web designer and developer.
+I am eager to connect with fellow coders, share experiences, and embark on this coding journey together! <span style="font-size:1.5em;">🐍✨</span>

+## Connect with me
 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/fatima-saud-997606161/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>